140: Tuvalu's lost star

 Because people are listening to this and going, well, and at some point, based on your musical knowledge, your age,

 at some point, that will have just clicked.
+Wow.

 I am so glad, though, we got to a point that Ella was singing it.
+I was hoping we got to that.

 Caroline was like, I know the answer.
+I just want to hear it.

+So when Arturo called in and asked for, Are Those Reeboks or Nikes?
 The DJ satisfied his request by playing the song he was actually thinking of, The Rhythm of the Night by Corona.

 And this is the clip of Arturo asking the DJ.
+Eso son rebu oson nai.

-Eso son rebu oson nike.
+Eso son rebu o son

 I always wonder